akto-api-security/tests-library/remediation/TYK_HEALTH_CHECK_EXPOSED.md

 ```

 Replace `/etc/nginx/ssl/nginx.crt` and `/etc/nginx/ssl/nginx.key` with paths to your certificate and key files respectively, and replace `http://backend` with the address to your Tyk instance.

-### Step 4: Regular Monitoring and Updates
-Keep an eye on the access logs for any signs of unauthorized access attempts or suspicious activities.
-Also, ensure that Tyk is regularly updated to the latest version, which includes the most recent security patches.